uniho/BeBop/README.md

 BeBop framework aims at `S+E+L+F` development that means SIMPLE, EASY, LIGHT, and FAST.

-Lazarus is a free cross-platform visual integrated development environment (IDE) for rapid application development (RAD) using FPC, and for a number of different platforms, including Mac, Chromebook, Linux, and Windows.
+Lazarus is a free cross-platform visual integrated development environment (IDE) for rapid application development (RAD) using FPC, and for a number of different platforms, including MacOS, Chromebook, Linux, and Windows.

 Lazarus with FPC generate very fast small native binaries even though they provide an easy-to-use development, and thus it makes frontend engineers release from the many issues, including the excuse for legitimatery slacking off: "My code's compiling."